ikolim/StackExchange/Python/Kivy/src/QA46060693/README.md

 It will display the CustomDropDown list at app startup.
 When the main button, **Menu name** is clicked, the drop-down list that appeared at startup disappeared but it displayed a drop-down list twice as long i.e. submenu items repeated twice.

-### Note

-Drop-Down List is similar to Popup.
-They are special widget.
-Don't try to add it as a child to any other widget.
-If you do, they will be handled like an ordinary widget and won't be created hidden in the background.

 ## Images
 ![App Startup](https://github.com/ikolim/StackExchange/blob/master/Python/Kivy/images/QA46060693/Img01-Startup.png "App Startup")